XLNC-Deoxys/WRO-FE25/Source/WRO_FE_Obstacle2_Explained.md

 EndSub
 ```

-Reads the largest object detected by PixyCam (usually the obstacle block), including its coordinates and signature ID.
+Reads the largest object detected by PixyCam (obstacle block), including its coordinates and signature ID.

 ---